clockcpp/HairSpring/README.md

 we *probably* create a engine for it, once the lib has completed.

-# updates:
+# When a update has been pushed, what does it means?
 - inside repo: only tested the latest features by myself
 - DEV release: only tested by myself
 - ALPHA release: only created a game by myself
 - BETA release: QA tested.
-- PRE release: QA&Security tested.
+- PRE release: full tested.
 - release: everything is OK.

 # flowchart(sketch):